Amateur Photographer verdict

 High-res 50MP/80MP modes – In the normal photo modes, holding the movie record button and turning the rear dial lets you switch on the high-res mode, as well as switch between handheld and tripod modes.
 The camera combines multiple shots in camera, producing a higher resolution image, with 50MP images possible handheld, and 80MP images when using a tripod.
 Processing speeds have been improved, taking roughly 5 seconds, meaning you can more quickly move on to your next shot.

-The results possible are impressive, with additional detail visible thanks to a higher resolution image, however, any movement in the scene, such as trees blowing in the wind may degrade the image quality in these areas.
+The results possible are impressive, with additional detail visible thanks to a higher resolution image.
+That said, any movement in the scene, such as trees blowing in the wind may degrade the image quality in these areas.

-Pro Capture – Shooting at 120fps is all well and good, if you like shooting lots of shots and hoping you captured the right thing, however, your reaction times need to be really good if something unexpected happens.
+Pro Capture – Shooting at 120fps is all well and good if you like shooting lots of shots and hoping you captured the right thing.
+However, your reaction times need to be really good to adjust to the unexpected.
 That’s where Pro Capture comes in, letting you capture up to 70 shots before you fully press the shutter release button.
-This makes it a really useful feature, as you can be more confident of getting the action, and can often shoot less, rather than other cameras, where you have to start shooting, and hope the action happens while your camera still has enough buffer to store all the shots without slowing down.
+This makes it a really useful feature, as you can be more confident of getting the action, and can often shoot less.
+With lesser cameras, you have to start shooting and hope the action happens while your camera still has enough buffer to store all the shots without slowing down.

 Like the other high-speed shooting options, you can shoot at 120fps (ProCap SH1) with fixed AF/AE, or at up to 50fps (ProCap SH2) with C-AF/AE tracking with the right lens.
 You’ll need to ensure light levels are good though, as the shutter speed needed for this is 1/640s.